A functional tensor language for model-written code

 A language for programs machines write.

 Chelis is a statically typed functional language for numerical code that agents can generate and people can audit.
 Surf stays readable.
 Deep gives tools a typed program tree.
 The compiler checks shapes, precision, effects, ownership, and differentiability before anything runs.
+The language semantics are mechanized in Lean 4.

 Surf examples/transformer_block.ch